“Expect crisp, bright audio and incredible noise cancellation packaged in high-end design”

 - A bit bulky when worn

 Panasonic was slow and steady with its first foray into the noise-canceling earbuds market in June, but it was just getting started.
-With the high-end Technics TWS EAH-AZ70W active noise-canceling earbuds, the company is trying to make a statement with impressive on-paper specifications and a luxurious price of $249.99.
+With the high-end Technics TWS EAH-AZ70W (AZ70) active noise-canceling earbuds, the company is trying to make a statement with impressive on-paper specifications and a price to match: $249.99.

 Do the specifications and high price point translate into earbuds you’re going to want to own?
 Let’s dig into it.